backupbrew/switchbrew/Settings services.md

 ## ReadSetting

 Takes two type-0x19 input buffers and a type-0x6 output buffer.
+Returns an output u64 for the actual size written to the outbuf.

+The outbuf\_size is compared with the config\_size.
+When config\_size is larger than outbuf\_size, outbuf\_size is used for the memcpy, otherwise config\_size is used.
+Afterwards the size used for the memcpy is written to output(see above).

 ## GetSystemVersion